Old Oak (1800) ~ William Kilburn

 The noble English oak is woven into history and folklore, revered since the times of the ancient Greeks and throughout the ages that followed.
 The oak is an ageless symbol of strength, honour and wisdom.
 Sure as the seasons come, its waving boughs curl up and back again, growing older with each rain.

 Its surface-printed technique mimics the patterns of nature – each season the same, each impression slightly different.
 This method also recalls the traditional woodblocks that would have been used in 1800 and surface printing gives the wallpaper an organic, tactile finish with a handcrafted feel.

-Samples are A4 size and measure 21 x 30 cm.
-They come folded in half.
+Samples measure 26 x 21 cm.
+They come folded in half in an A5 envelope.